LucienBrule/gpu-scoring-tool/.junie/tasks/closed/TASK.pipeline.chain-cli-commands.md

 ## ✍️ Context

 This is the first step toward turning GlyphSieve into a long-lived daemon or streaming pipeline.
 Treat this as both utility and orchestration primer.
 Modular flow now, full service soon.
+---

+## ✅ Task Completed

+Implemented the pipeline command that chains together the clean, normalize, enrich, and score steps, with an optional deduplication step.
+The command accepts input and output paths, as well as optional parameters for working directory, deduplication, models file, specs file, and weights file.

+The implementation:
+- Uses internal Python functions directly rather than subprocess or shell commands
+- Handles intermediate files in a working directory or temporary directory
+- Provides rich output with timing information for each step
+- Includes comprehensive tests that verify the pipeline's functionality

+All tests are passing, and the pipeline command is ready for use.